TheAirship/Traitor/README.md

 ## About / Licensing

-If you've followed the installation and use instructions above along with the guidelines in the script and you've still hit a bug or error, please submit an issue on GitHub.
+If you've followed the installation and use instructions above along with the guidelines

 Questions, comments, feedback, and feature requests can be submitted to infosec@theairship.cloud.
-Success stories are welcome too, if it ever happens.
+Also, I'd love to know if someone actually manages to use Traitor! to crack an Excel file, worksheet, or workbook during a pen test or red team exercise.